yhf8377/video-meta/README.md

 ## Code Snippets

-Apple’s AVFoundation API presents chapter information from an **existing** movie file as an array of AVTimedMetadataGroup objects (see documentation [here]).
+Apple’s AVFoundation API presents chapter information from an **existing** movie file as an array of AVTimedMetadataGroup objects (see documentation [here](https://developer.apple.com/documentation/avfoundation/media_playback/presenting_chapter_markers)).
 This created some confusion as I found multiple people (I was guilty too) trying to write chapter information as metadata using AVTimedMetadataGroup.
 This is incorrect.

-My breakthrough started from reading the “[Track References]” and “[Chapter Lists]” sections in the QTFF Specification.
+My breakthrough started from reading the “[Track References](https://developer.apple.com/library/archive/documentation/QuickTime/QTFF/QTFFChap3/qtff3.html#//apple_ref/doc/uid/TP40000939-CH205-BBCIBFHE)” and “[Chapter Lists](https://developer.apple.com/library/archive/documentation/QuickTime/QTFF/QTFFChap3/qtff3.html#//apple_ref/doc/uid/TP40000939-CH205-57863)” sections in the QTFF Specification.
 The chapter markers should be added as a “text” track, and referenced by the “video” track using reference type “chap”.
 Apple’s API simply reads these tracks and present them as the timed metadata group array.

 Besides adding text (as chapter titles), you can also add images (as chapter thumbnails).
 This is not mentioned in the specification but can be done similarly.
 The chapter title need to be added as a “text” track, and the thumbnail image need to be add as a “video” track containing still images.